 Komlos, J. and Bernd Süssmuth (2010), Empirical Economics.
 An introduction to methods and applications, Springer: Heidelberg, New York.

-Is it possible to take semesters off during the Master's degree programme for internships or similar?
+Is it possible to take semesters off during the Master's degree program for internships or similar?

 Yes, this is possible.
-Up to two semesters of leave can be taken during the Master's degree programme.
+Up to two semesters of leave can be taken during the Master's degree program.